 Amen.

-The Memorial and the Offering
+The Memorial and the Thanksgiving Offering

 Celebrant:

-Who also hast made us able ministers of the new testament; not of the letter, but of the spirit.
+Thou also hast made us able ministers of the new testament; not of the letter, but of the spirit.

 The Invocation of the Holy Spirit